-- There are extra costs associated with attending EAS to cover projects, excursions, and special school purchases.
-These expenses include an expected $200 contribution per year per child.
+- There are extra costs associated with attending EAS to cover excursions, projects and special school purchases.
+Financial assistance is available for those with need.

-- All EAS families are expected to fulfill a Family Participation Commitment of 25 hours per year.
+- EAS programs rely heavily on parent volunteer participation.
 Volunteer driving and assisting with excursions, stewardship projects, and the Wednesday Elective program during the school day are the areas needing the most volunteer involvement of parents.

 - Placement at EAS is determined by a blind, computer-generated lottery.
 In accordance with district policies, siblings do not have preference in the admission lottery.